CharlesCreativeContent/Portfolio2021/README.md

 ## Optimizations

-When I improve this project, I would start by updating the spring and summer amimation of rain and fireflies.
-Currrently have fall and winter finished just need to add the other too into the Date checker.
+When I improve this project, I would start by updating the spring and summer animation of rain and fireflies.
+Currently have fall and winter finished just need to add the other too into the Date checker.
 Would also like to add some javascript to add gifs to front page.

 ## Lessons Learned:

-Seperation of Concerns.
+Separation of Concerns.
 Realized how much easier it is to add css animations than to add custom javascript to change hover interactions